When is the Best Time to Buy Stocks? During a Downturn

 Fundamental Analysis and Quality Assessment

-When considering stock purchases during these downturns, it is crucial to focus on companies with robust financials, loyal customer bases, and resilient business models.
+When considering stock purchases during these downturns, focusing on companies with robust financials, loyal customer bases, and resilient business models is crucial.
 These attributes often enable companies to withstand market volatility and position them for substantial rebounds once market sentiment improves.
 For instance, a company trading at a low Price-to-Sales (P/S) ratio compared to its historical averages might be undervalued, presenting a favourable buying opportunity.

 Strategic Approaches to Buying Stocks